Meet the

 Hannah Hickman

-DMA Saxophone Performance, 1st year
+DMA Saxophone Performance

 Hannah Hickman is a saxophonist and music educator based in Hartford, Connecticut.
 She has presented and performed for organizations across the country including the Music for All Summer Symposium, North American Saxophone Alliance, and the Iowa Bandmasters Association.
 In 2017, she was named a Yamaha Young Performing Artist.
 Hannah is passionate about commissioning new music and increasing accessibility to music education.
 Hannah has worked with students of all ages in public schools and private lesson settings.
 In 2020 she founded KeySpark (keysparkmusic.com), an online platform that provides curated classes and learning resources for 7th-12th grade saxophonists.
 Hannah holds degrees in music education and saxophone performance from the Univ. of Minnesota, Univ. of Michigan, and Univ. of Missouri-Kansas City.
 She is currently a doctoral student at The Hartt School, where she studies with Carrie Koffman.
 Her previous teachers are Zach Shemon, Timothy McAllister, Preston Duncan, and Eugene Rousseau.

-BM Saxophone Performance
+MM Saxophone Performance

 Growing up in North Texas, versatile saxophonist Rob Brown gained an appreciation for music from a young age.
 Armed with his passion for music, Rob aims to realize not only his musical dreams, but also the dreams of his peers and students.